KLAPACH & KLAPACH, P.C.

 ANNUITY: The amount payable according to contract or trust annually or at other regular intervals for either a certain or an indefinite period, as for a stated number of years or for life.
 An Annuitant is another name for the beneficiary of an annuity.

 APPLICABLE EXCLUSION AMOUNT: Sometimes also referred to as the credit shelter amount or exemption equivalent.
-In 2014, the applicable exclusion amount is $5.34 million.
+In 2019, the federal exclusion amount is $11.4 million per person.
 Any assets transferred during life or on death in excess of the exemption amount will be subject to gift or estate taxes.
 See also Estate Tax.

 APPLICABLE FEDERAL RATE: The statutory interest rate that must be charged for most loans and installment agreements to avoid imputation of income under the Internal Revenue Code.

-ASSETS: The property of a deceased person subject to the payments of his debts and gifts.
+ASSETS: The property of a person subject to the payments of his or her debts and gifts.

 ASSET PROTECTION TRUST: An asset protection trust, commonly referred to as an “APT,” is a trust arrangement using the laws of a jurisdiction with favorable asset protection laws for such trusts.